CSCfi/csc-user-guide/docs/apps/elmer.md

 ## License

-Elmer is licensed under GPL and (as for the `elmersolver.lib`) LGPL, hence free to use for everyone.
+Elmer is licensed under GPL and (as for the `elmersolver.lib`) LGPL.
+It is free for everyone to use.

 ## Usage